 Bits and pieces were fun.
 In well-intentioned shows that are meant to be didactic, to teach us about a forgotten artist, to rectify cultural omissions, the weakest thing is generally the framework, what holds it all together.
 And generally, a biography is the easiest, weakest, most conventional format to follow.

-So I enjoyed hearing Lynn-Jacobs sing, hearing Bologne’s music played by the Bach Society, I even enjoyed seeing the swordfight choreography of Valerie Shelton Tabor and the hip-hop dancing that represented Bologne’s military regiment.
+So I enjoyed hearing Lynn-Jacobs sing, hearing Boulogne’s music played by the Bach Society, I even enjoyed seeing the swordfight choreography of Valerie Shelton Tabor and the hip-hop dancing that represented Boulogne’s military regiment.
 It was a thrilling break.

 With ‘Le Mozart Noir,’ it actually would have been much harder, required more thought, if all this material were presented as a kind of post-modern collage.
 That way, when this aria or that dance happened, the sequence would have to be justified by something more than simple chronology.
 That’s why, in the end, ‘Le Mozart Noir’ had no larger, cumulative effect — it was just entertaining or educational bits and pieces.

 This week, I’ve also heard the North Texas arts community lost a major patron.
 Who was she?

 Gladys Carr – better known as Sis Carr.
 Dallasites who attended just about any dance, theater or classical music performance the past several decades will remember the woman dressed in canary yellow.
 To give some idea of Carr’s influence: She was a founding member of TACA, The Arts Community Alliance.
 She was instrumental in raising money to build the Kalita Humphreys Theater, the original home of the Theater Center.
 She was a past president of the Dallas Symphony League.
 She was a chair or board member of TITAS, the Dallas Opera, the Dallas Children’s Theater and Texas Ballet Theater.